sverwimp/AFragmenter/README.md

 #### [Q5VSL9](https://alphafold.ebi.ac.uk/entry/Q5VSL9)

 Overall good structure with high pLDDt and low PAE scores for the majority of the protein, and lower pLDDT and high PAE scores for the disordered regions / loops, like is expected.
-Default threshold should be good.
+Default threshold should be good (default PAE threshold = 5).

 | AlphaFold structure | PAE plot | Edge weights |
 |:-------------------:|:----------:|:------------:|